 There’s a great story about the great leader Moses when his friends Aaron and Hur stood with him to hold his arms up high until the battle was won.
 We all need friends to hold our arms up, to help keep us strong.

-Take accountability to the next level by asking another man to hold your feet to the fire where necessary.
+Take accountability to the next level by asking another man to hold your feet to the fire, when necessary.
 This can be a mutual arrangement.
 We know a man who asks his friend to call several times a week and ask point blank if he’s been looking at porn.
 The promise of a pointed question can help any area of weakness.

-Be in the habit of sharing EVERYTHING with your wife.
+7. Be in the habit of sharing everything with your wife.

 When we don’t keep any secrets from our spouse, it tends to have an impact on who we are.